Geodesic Causal Inference: Simulation studies

-To assess the performance of the proposed doubly robust estimators, we report here the results of simulations for various settings, specifically for the space of covariance matrices equipped with the Frobenius metric and the space of three-dimensional compositional data $\mathcal{S}_+^{2}$ equipped with the geodesic metric on the sphere $S^2$; see Examples \ref{exm:cor} and \ref{exm:com}.
+To assess the performance of the proposed doubly robust estimators, we report here the results of simulations for various settings, specifically for the space of SPD matrices equipped with the Frobenius metric and the space of three-dimensional compositional data $\mathcal{S}_+^{2}$ equipped with the geodesic metric; see Examples \ref{exm:cor} and \ref{exm:com}.

-We consider sample sizes $n=100, 300, 1000$, with $Q=500$ Monte Carlo runs.
-For the $q$th Monte Carlo run, with $\gamma_{\hat{\Theta}_0^q, \hat{\Theta}_1^q}$ denoting the GATE estimator, the average quality of the estimation over the $Q=500$ Monte Carlo runs is assessed by the average squared error (ASE)
+We consider sample sizes $n=100, 300, 1000$, with 500 Monte Carlo runs.
+For the $q$th Monte Carlo run, with $\gamma_{\hat{\Theta}_0^q, \hat{\Theta}_1^q}$ denoting the GATE estimator, the average quality of the estimation over the 500 Monte Carlo runs is assessed by the average squared error (ASE)

-where $d$ is the Frobenius metric $d_F$ for covariance matrices and the geodesic metric $d_g$ for compositional data.
+where $d$ is the Frobenius metric $d_F$ for SPD matrices and the geodesic metric $d_g$ for compositional data.

 In all simulations, the confounder $X$ follows a uniform distribution $[-1, 1]$.
 The treatment $T$ has a conditional Bernoulli distribution depending on $X$ with $\Prob(T=1|X)=\mathrm{expit}(0.75X)$ where $\mathrm{expit}(\cdot)=\mathrm{exp}(\cdot)/(1+\mathrm{exp}(\cdot))$.
 We consider two specifications for the outcome regression: a global \f regression model with predictor $X$ in $m_t(X)$ (correct specification) and one with the predictor $X^2$ (incorrect specification), and two specifications for the propensity score model: a logistic regression model with predictor $X$ (correct specification) and a model with predictor $X^2$ (incorrect specification).
 To demonstrate the double robustness of estimators $\hat{\Theta}_t^{\text{(DR)}}$ and $\hat{\Theta}_t^{\text{(CF)}}$, we compare them with outcome regression (OR) and inverse probability weighting (IPW) estimators.